-This documents describes the iceberg diagram we are using to frame our thinking about change in complex systems.
-The diagram encourages us to look below the visible activities and results of a given project/initiative to deeper and less visible features of system that influence the visible activities and results.
+This documents describes the iceberg diagram we frequently use to frame our thinking about change in complex systems.
+The diagram encourages us to look below the visible activities and results of a given project/initiative to deeper and less obvious features of systems that influence the visible activities and results.

-The purpose of looking below the surface is to determine leverage points-places in the system where a small change can lead to a large shift in behavior.
-By identifying potential leverage points, the evaluator can assist the STEM1 education initiative in how to take action to efficiently move toward their desired outcomes.
+The purpose of looking below the surface is to determine leverage points-places in the system where a small change can lead to a larger and/or more sustainable shift in behavior than would occur if only visible activities and results are considered.
+By identifying potential leverage points, the evaluator can assist program and initiative leaders in taking action to efficiently move toward their desired outcomes.
 The deeper you go in the iceberg, the more effective the shift is likely to be.
 However, those deeper changes often are more difficult to accomplish.